Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 10. Run `MAFFT` to align the sequences.
 11. Run `TrimAl` to trim the alignments.
 12. Run `RAxML` to generate gene trees.
-13. Concat the gene trees using `cat` command, each tree in a seperate line.
+13. Concat the gene trees using `cat` command, each tree in a separate line.
 14. Run `ASTRAL` to build the species tree.
-ASTRAL is a java application, so its better to run it in the local computer rather than sending job to the cluster.
-It's very fast so you can run in a laptop too!
+ASTRAL is a java application, so its better to run it on the local computer rather than sending a job to the cluster.
+It's very fast so you can run on a laptop too!